withaarzoo/iPhone-12-Clone/README.md

 # iPhone 12 iOS 14 Clone
-This project is a simple representation of a Phone 12 clone built using HTML, CSS, and jQuery.
-It mimics the design and layout of the Phone 12 interface to showcase how these technologies can be used to create responsive and interactive web interfaces.
+This project is a simple representation of a iPhone 12 clone built using HTML, CSS, and jQuery.
+It mimics the design and layout of the iPhone 12 interface to showcase how these technologies can be used to create responsive and interactive web interfaces.

 ## Features
 <li>The hours shown are in real time.</li>